Julius-Ky/hedera-smart-various/frontend/README.md

-# The AI Smart Module
+# The FrontEnd Code

-_It is designed to analyze solidity contracts and provide recommendations by using Reinforcement Learning Techniques._
+_.It is a UI interface designed to input solidity contracts and retrieve information from a Smart Analyzer to users._

-## Starting 🚀
+## Starting up 🚀

 _.
-Below you will find instructions that will allow get a copy of the project to make it work in your own local machine for testing purposes._
+Below you will find instructions that will allow get a copy of the project to make it work in your  local machine for testing purposes._

 Take a look on **Deployment** to know how to deploy the app.